TongmengXie/Encode_AI/README.md

 - Markdown formatting with structured sections
 - Conversion to HTML with styled presentation
 - Automatic browser opening to display blogs
+- Enhanced error handling with detailed diagnostics
+- Cross-origin request support for deployed environments

+## Travel Q&A Feature

+The travel question answering system provides:
+- Context-aware answers based on your selected route and partner
+- Integration with multiple LLM providers (OpenAI GPT-3.5, Google Gemini)
+- Automatic fallback mechanisms if one service is unavailable
+- Elegant UI that displays the source of information
+- Seamless integration with the rest of your travel planning process

+## Deployment Options

+### Local Deployment

+Follow the installation and usage instructions above to run the application locally.

+### Render Cloud Deployment

+WanderMatch is optimized for deployment on Render's cloud platform:

+1. **Blueprint-based Deployment**: Using the included `render.yaml` file
+2. **Multi-service Architecture**:
+   - Backend API service with Python Flask
+   - Frontend static site for a responsive UI
+3. **Automated Configuration**: Environment variables, CORS settings, and service connectivity

+For detailed deployment instructions, see [RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md)

 ## Requirements